 So I’ve wasted rather too much time on these buffoons, which has however serendipitously taken us past the first handover event for the Tesla Model 3.
 Which is where the Musk factor kicks in, for good and bad.
 I watched the event and, as a Brit, found it pretty cringeworthy: we don’t do much of that whoopin’-n-hollerin’ stuff and I really don’t see the point of watching random people running to their new cars.
 Whatever.
 What I did like was Elon’s candour about the difficulties of ramping production: he may be being slightly disingenuous, but openness does play well.
 There was though a little useful information: that there is going to be a range extended option (nominal range 310 miles) and a 4×4 version.
 Combine those and I start getting really interested, even if I have to wait a couple of years.
 Which is trivially within the working life of our present car.

 BMW Throws the Plot Away

-Ironically, BMW, having got off to a very good start in 2013 in their own EV programme with the still-radical i3, have since retreated from the front lines and are now in the position of not having effectively capitalised on their lead and now being in the position of a follower in the EV market, not a leader, their legacy there being that most of their talented and visionary EV team are now in prominent positions with players such as Jaguar and Tesla.
+Ironically, BMW, having got off to a very good start in 2013 in their own EV programme with the still-radical i3, have since retreated from the front lines and, having failed to capitalise on their early mover advantage, are now being in the position of a follower in the EV market, not a leader, their legacy there being that most of their talented and visionary EV team are now in prominent positions with players such as Jaguar and Tesla.

 Here I suspect a classic case of internecine corporate warfare, as the visionaries and innovators fought the marketing types who could only see EVs cannibalising their own current market.